MchainNetwork/mchain-docs/docs/mar-erc20/metamask/add-mar-to-metamask.md

 | Ethereum Mainnet | `0x4343D80eF5808490a079AA0907FFdC9373C7a4Dd` |
 | Polygon zkEVM | `0x88940E23Eaf2e7077d86a89fC0d3a69fcDF9d4C6` |

-### Steps to Add MAR ERC20 to MetaMask
+### Steps to Add MAR ERC20 to Metamask

-1. **Open MetaMask**: Click on the MetaMask extension icon on your browser to open it.
+1. **Open Metamask**: Click on the Metamask extension icon on your browser to open it.

-2. **Select a Network**: MetaMask is configured for the Ethereum Mainnet by default.
+2. **Select a Network**: Metamask is configured for the Ethereum Mainnet by default.
+If you want to add MAR on the Polygon zkEVM network, you can easily add this network to Metamask by using Chainlist:

+- Click on the following link [https://chainlist.org/chain/1101](https://chainlist.org/chain/1101).
+- Click the button "Add to Metamask" and follow the instructions to add the Polygon zkEVM network to your Metamask.

 3. **Add Token**:
     - Click on the `Menu` (often represented by three horizontal lines on the top left).